DynoPlays/sparkle/README.md

 >
 > A: No, there isn't since many mods included in Sparkle aren't on Curseforge.
 We have also decided to stay away from Curseforge.

+> Q: Does this support mobile?
+>
+> A: No, Sparkle doesn't support mobile as it's only avaiable on java edition.
+PojavLauncher and other similar projects are also not supported due to incompatibilities between certain mods and PojavLauncher.

 [img-modrinth]: <https://img.shields.io/modrinth/dt/htQuHNQq?style=for-the-badge&label=Modrinth&color=darkgreen&labelColor=black&logo=modrinth>
 [url-modrinth]: <https://modrinth.com/modpack/shiny.sparkle>